Frank McCourt (executive): Global Champions Tour

+Premier Jumping League

+In March 2026, McCourt founded the Premier Jumping League (PJL), an international show jumping competition backed by McCourt Global.
+It features 16 teams competing at 14 venues across Europe, North America, and the Middle East.
+The league introduces a new rider selection process and a guaranteed $300 million prize pot.
+The PJL's inaugural season is scheduled to run from March to October 2027.

 Olympique de Marseille

+Purchase of Olympique de Marseille

+McCourt during his presentation to the media on August 29, 2016.

 On August 29, 2016, McCourt entered exclusive negotiations to purchase the French Ligue 1 club Olympique de Marseille from Margarita Louis-Dreyfus.
 The purchase deal was completed for an undisclosed price tag of around €50 million on October 17, 2016.
 He pledged to invest €200 million in the club over the next four years.
 Upon his arrival at Marseille, he appointed Jacques-Henri Eyraud, a former director of communications of the Euro Disney group, as the new president of the club.
 On October 20, Rudi Garcia was officially appointed new coach and a week later Andoni Zubizarreta new sports director.

-For the first transfer window in the McCourt era in January 2017, Marseille reinforced the team with the purchase of Dimitri Payet, Patrice Evra, Morgan Sanson and Grégory Sertic, for a total of around €45M in transfer fees.
+For the first transfer window in the McCourt era in January 2017, Marseille reinforced the team with the acquisition of Dimitri Payet, Patrice Evra, Morgan Sanson and Grégory Sertic, for a total of around €45M in transfer fees.

+End of Eyraud presidency and start of Longoria era

+On February 26, 2021, following months of defiance towards then OM president Jacques-Henri Eyraud's approach, protests of fans at the club's training ground pushed McCourt to endorse sporting director Pablo Longoria at the presidency of the club.
+The same day, Jorge Sampaoli is appointed as new head coach in place of André Villas-Boas.

+Opposition to the European Super League

-In 2021, McCourt came out publicly against the proposed European Super League.
+In April 2021, McCourt came out publicly against the proposed European Super League.
 In an op-ed in newspaper Le Monde, he drew a direct parallel between the opaque centralization of power in both the domains of football and technology, stating that: "We need to think of our institutions not as purely profit-seeking enterprises designed to funnel money and influence to a monopolistic private few but as part of a larger ecosystem that impacts the public good."